EclecticGriffin/website/content/_index.md

 ## News

 I don't really know what goes here.
 My existence, while ongoing, is not particularly interesting.
-But since other people have a news section so I feel morally obligated to have one too.
+But since other people have a news section I feel morally obligated to do the same.

 #### About this site